 You will develop your writing, oral and visual skills to communicate information to others.
 Your writing will display your ability to make statements that are well explained and backed by evidence and diagrams.
 You will show your ability to apply Geographic concepts to explain issues and patterns and produce texts of all kinds.
-You will be encouraged to develop a can-do attitude through self-motivation.
+You will be encouraged to develop a can-do attitude through selfmotivation.
 Planning, and setting goals at a high standard, will enable you to meet any challenge.
 You will interact with others effectively in groups, gathering data and showing understanding of viewpoints on issues.
 Through this, together you will apply new ways of thinking, problem solving and making suggestions for future situations.
 These strategies will allow you to be an active member of society, showing an understanding of responsibilities in social, cultural and environmental situations.
 The subject will enable you to consider both the physical science and human environment to help apply geographic thinking skills and ensure a sustainable approach to global issues.

 You will investigate current Geographic processes and issues using Geographic skills and concepts, to show your understanding of the interactions between cultural and human environments.
-During Term 1 you will visit Rotorua and study cultural Geography in Rotorua.
-You will conduct a research project in Rotorua to show your understanding of tourism development.
-For the contemporary issue we will discover how Sunset Beach-Port Waikato is disappearing and how it impacts the cultural sustainability of the community.
-You will study the global pattern of urban settlements and difference in development.
+During Term 1 you will visit Tongariro and study the large natural environment of Tongariro.
+You will conduct a research project in Tongariro For the contemporary issue we will discover how Sunset Beach-Port Waikato is disappearing and how it impacts the cultural sustainability of the community.
+You will study the global pattern of mountains ranges.

-We will visit Rotorua for the research paper.
+We will visit Rotorua for the research paper